gtpWebDev/template-web-app/README.md

 git subtree push --prefix dist origin gh-pages
 ```

+## To do list of additions

+1. Consider adding a font-family such as Roboto for full setup (reference Odin-16-Homepage)

 ## Issues

 Html updates are not automatically updating on save, and require a page refresh.